My Main Page with Links to My Other

 unfair to single parents and others.
 Therefore, let’s just gradually make

 things worse for both types of parents.
-Never mind those parents are the individuals

 In addition, according to Steven L.